 Pet Dental Care: Necessary for Pet Health

-Dental hygiene is an important part of your pet’s health, because dental disease can be associated with other serious health problems such as heart disease and kidney disease.
+Dental hygiene is an important part of your pet’s health, as dental disease can be associated with other serious health problems, such as heart disease and kidney disease.
 But how do you know if your pet has a healthy mouth?
 Let us examine your pet’s teeth and gums to help determine if there are any dental issues you should know about.
 After a brief visual examination, we may recommend a more detailed examination (which requires sedation), a dental cleaning, or options for at-home dental care.

 Why Your Pet Needs a Dental Exam

 Not sure if your pet needs a dental checkup?
 Look for these signs, which indicate not just poor oral hygiene, but also poor health: